-1. Tell children, parents, carers or any visitors such as suppliers not to enter the nursery if they are displaying any of the symptoms of coronavirus

-- 2. Children should be brought to nursery and collected by one parent / carer only who must wear a face mask at drop off and collection - 3.
+- 1. Tell children, parents, carers or any visitors such as suppliers not to enter the nursery if they are displaying any of the symptoms of coronavirus - 2.
+Children should be brought to nursery and collected by one parent / carer only who must wear a face mask at drop off and collection (ideally this should be the same person each time the child attends) - 3.
 Parents and carers will not be admitted into the nursery, staff will collect children from the door and sign them into the nursery and they will bring your child to the door at the end of their session - 4.
-We will temporarily not be providing nursery to home books or daily feedback sheets during this time, parents should regularly check parentzone for any updates or for sharing of key information - 5.
-Soft furnishings and soft toys will be removed from our environments - 6.
-Toys and equipment will be restricted to those that can be easily cleaned at the end of each session and throughout the day as required - 7.
-Cots and sleep mats should be moved as far as possible apart from each other - 8.
-Children will not be self-serving at meal times - Parents should observe 2 metre social distancing guidelines when waiting outside the nursery to drop off or collect children - 10.
-Parents / carers are asked not to gather at nursery entrances and please wait in areas maintain a safe distance at busy times when dropping off and collecting children - 11.
-Parents and carers are asked to try to avoid using public transport at peak times and should follow all government guidance when using public transport - 12.
-Ensure group sizes reflect the number of staff - 13.
-Travel items such as car seats and buggies must not be left in the nursery buildings - 14.
-As far as is practical social distancing guidelines should be adopted - 15.
+We will temporarily not be providing nursery to home books or daily feedback sheets during this time, parents should regularly check ParentZone for any updates or for sharing of key information - 5.
+Toys, activities and equipment will be restricted to those that can be easily cleaned at the end of each session and throughout the day as required

+- 6. Cots and sleep mats should be moved as far as possible apart from each other - 7.
+Children will not be self-serving at mealtimes - 8.
+Parents should observe 2 metre social distancing guidelines when waiting outside the nursery to drop off or collect children - 9.
+Parents / carers are asked not to gather at nursery entrances and please wait in areas maintain a safe distance at busy times when dropping off and collecting children - 10.
+Parents and carers are asked to try to avoid using public transport at peak times and should follow all government guidance when using public transport - 11.
+Ensure group sizes reflect the number of legal staffing ratios - 12.
+Travel items such as car seats and buggies must not be left in the nursery buildings - 13.
+As far as is practical social distancing guidelines should be adopted - 14.
 If a person is returning from a country / place where a period of quarantine is required on their return, they must not attend the nursery for this period.

 All settings Must have their own Risk Assessment in place to detail processes in place for their setting this should include how the above can be implemented within the nursery.
+The settings risk assessment should be regularly revisited and updated as required and shared with all staff.